Environmental health policy: Turkey

 Air quality in Turkey is currently at levels that are considered harmful to human health.
 Lung capacity growth of children is diminished in areas of high air pollution, which can increase chances of lung disease.
-Risks to lung health include asthma, Chronic Obstructive Pulmonary Disease, lung cancer, and emphysema which can be intensified by poor air quality.
-Coal power in Turkey has been a critical factor of air pollution.
+Risks to lung health include asthma, Chronic Obstructive Pulmonary Disease, lung cancer, and emphysema, which can be intensified by poor air quality.
+Coal power in Turkey has been a critical factor in air pollution.
 The power plants release sulfur dioxide, nitrogen oxides, and mercury, which can last in the environment for up to forty years.
-The Turkish Medical Association expressed concerns about increasing the number of coal plants in Turkey, and suggested a phasing out of coal plants to increase air quality in the country to safe levels.
+The Turkish Medical Association expressed concerns about increasing the number of coal plantss in Turkey, and suggested a phasing out of coal plants to increase air quality in the country to safe levels.

 Germany

 The Ministry of Environment and Ministry of Health have coordinated with agencies and scientific institutions to understand environmental health issues.
 Germany has had a long history of environmental health policies in order to maintain the well-being of citizens.
-Policies are based on scientific research and collaboration between ministries, but environmental health policies are often not on the policy agenda since it is relatively well controlled.
+Policies are based on scientific research and collaboration between ministries, but environmental health policies are often not on the policy agenda since they are relatively well controlled.

-In 2011, policies were adopted to phase out nuclear energy in the country after Fukushima nuclear disaster.
+In 2011, policies were adopted to phase out nuclear energy in the country after the Fukushima nuclear disaster.
 Air pollution increased to the highest levels since the 1980s due to increased coal burning, putting the population at risk for chronic diseases associated with air pollution.
 Mining in the country had also resulted in water pollution that affects human and animal health.
 Coal mining has been linked to environmental and health issues, leading the government to close all mining pits by 2018.
 Germany has been a leading actor in dealing with carbon emissions related to climate change through policies to reduce use of resources and efficient use of renewable energy sources.

 Developing nations

 China

 China has large-scale mineral resources and is one of the biggest producers and consumers of metals and metalloids.
 Since the 1980s, they have seen an increase in pollution and degradation of natural resources, putting the health of the population at risk.
 Air pollution is the biggest environmental cause of cardiopulmonary disease in the country.
-The Asian countries are looking to research environmental factors to better understand how it affects health.
+The Asian countries are looking to research environmental factors to better understand how they affect health.

 China's mines have produced heavy metal polluted soils that pose a risk to human health.
 Those living around the area of the mines are especially at risk of the carcinogenic and non-carcinogenic risks of the soil.
 The main dangers come from sewage irrigation, sludge application, mining, and smelting operations.
 This pollution affects the human body by harming the nervous, skeletal, circulatory, enzymatic, endocrine, and immune system.
 More chronic effects can include cancer, bone fractures, hypertension, lesions, and neuropathy.
 China has conducted very few health risk assessment studies of all mines in the country, so full health risks associated with the mines are unknown.